Mustafa Shokay: Political career

 So on 11 February 1918 the Bolsheviks sent troops to Kokand.
 Kokand was completely destroyed, as the Bolshevik troops were armed with machine guns and cannons, which were not available in Kokand, Turkestan.
 Shokay fled through Fergana to Tashkent.
-On his head a bounty of 1000 rubbles was placed.
-At that time Mustafa Shokay was the youngest politician, who advocated for Turkestan Autonomy, but he was against separatism.
-When he was in hiding, Mustafa met his old friend Maria Gorina, whom he married in April 1918, After this event Shokay said:” We called the soviet power then established in Tashkent the «enemy of our people».
+A bounty of 1000 rubbles was placed on his head.
+At that time Mustafa Shokay was the youngest politician, who advocated for the Turkestan Autonomy, but he was against separatism.
+When he was in hiding, Mustafa met his old friend Maria Gorina, whom he married in April 1918, After this event Shokay said:” We called the Soviet power then established in Tashkent the «enemy of our people».
 I have not changed my view on the matter in the last ten years.”

-During the following years Shokay wrote and published a book:” Turkestan under the Soviet Union (On the characteristics of the dictatorship of the proletariat)”.
+During the following years Shokay wrote and published a book: ”Turkestan under the Soviet Union (On the characteristics of the dictatorship of the proletariat)”.